This is what you should do…

-Regardless of what took place, when an employee files a sexual harassment claim, an employer is required to conduct a fair investigation.
+Regardless of what took place, when an employee files a sexual harassment claim, an employer must conduct a fair and unbiased investigation.
 If the results of the investigation determine the claim accusation to be unfounded, the claim against the accused employee will be dropped, and employers need not take any corrective action against the accused.
-However, depending on the severity of the accusation, even in situations where a complaint investigation found an employee to be falsely accused of sexual harassment, the mere accusation will likely lead to the suffering of his or her reputation, and furthermore, he or she may still lose his or her job.
-In this type of situation, it may be best to consult with and/or hire an attorney that has experience with the employee-side of employment law.
+However, depending on the severity of the accusation, even in situations where a complaint investigation found an employee to be falsely accused of sexual harassment, the mere allegation will likely lead to the accused’s reputation being damaged.
+In fact, the accused employee may still lose their job.
+If this is the case, it may be best for employees wrongly accused to consult with and/or hire an experienced attorney—one with expertise on the employee-side of employment law.

-When a sexual harassment complaint is made, an employer is responsible for conducting an investigation of relevant information surrounding the complaint, and must resolve the situation in accordance with the Fair Employment and Housing Act and Title VII of the Civil Rights Act of 1964.
-The California Department of Fair Employment and Housing also referred to as DFEH, is the state agency where sexual harassment complaints are reported.
-When a sexual harassment complaint is filed, it initiates the first of several subsequent steps that DFEH are legally required to follow.
-Some may have the notion that a sexual harassment claim will always side with the perceived victim, but going through a thorough investigation process is meant to help assure a non-biased outcome.
+When a sexual harassment complaint is made, an employer is responsible for investigating relevant information surrounding the complaint and must resolve the situation in accordance with California’s Fair Employment and Housing Act and Title VII of the Civil Rights Act of 1964.
+The California Department of Fair Employment and Housing (DFEH) is the state agency where sexual harassment complaints are reported.
+When a sexual harassment complaint is filed, the process begins with the first of several subsequent steps that DFEH is legally required to follow.
+Some may believe that a sexual harassment claim will always side with the perceived victim, but going through a thorough investigation process is meant to help ensure a non-biased and fair outcome.

 Wrongful Termination Compensation Awards

-Specifically in California, if an employee has been wrongfully terminated under the guise of an unfounded sexual harassment claim and is able to provide sufficient proof that the actual reason for the termination was unlawful, with employment attorney representation, he or she may be awarded financial compensation and/or the reinstatement of his or her job.
+Specifically in California, if an employee has been wrongfully terminated under the guise of an unfounded sexual harassment claim—and is able to provide sufficient proof that the actual reason for the termination was unlawful, with employment attorney representation—the employee may be awarded financial compensation and/or the reinstatement of their job.
 California offers three types of damages, also known as compensation awards, to an employee that wins a wrongful termination claim.
 They include the following:

-- Economic damages compensate a wrongfully terminated employee in the amount of money he or she would have otherwise earned had the termination not occurred.
+- Economic damages compensate a wrongfully terminated employee in the amount of money they would have otherwise earned if the termination did not occur.

 - Non-economic damages provide financial compensation to the employee for the emotional suffering and pain that occurred as a result of the wrongful termination.

-- Punitive damages are intended as a punishment for the employer and are awarded at the discretion of a court in attempts to prevent future wrongful terminations by the employer.
+- Punitive damages are intended as a punishment for the employer and are awarded at the discretion of a court to prevent future wrongful terminations by the employer.

-In order to pursue legal action after being wrongfully fired from a job, an attorney will likely need access to all pertinent information, including letters, emails, sworn statements of witnesses…etc. This evidence will help prove a wrongful termination claim.
-Although there are no federal or state laws in place that protect falsely accused employees of sexual harassment, firing an employee for unlawful reasons is illegal.
+In order to pursue legal action after being wrongfully fired from a job, an attorney will likely need access to all pertinent information, including letters, emails, sworn statements of witnesses, and more.
+This evidence will help prove a wrongful termination claim.
+Although there are no federal or state laws in place that protect falsely accused employees of sexual harassment, firing an employee for unlawful reasons remains illegal.

 Disclaimer: Please note, while every effort has been made to ensure the accuracy of this article, it is not intended to be legal advice, as situations differ and should be discussed with an expert and/or lawyer.